freealise/freealise/README.md

 - ⚡ Fun fact: ...
 -->

-I am a web programmer and fan of open-source software, having long ago switched to Linux (Android and Chromebook included).
+English is not my native language, but I started to learn it before school - and music has later been an important part of this.
-The brand Freealise is an altered version of its early name (which was Freax), and refers to the sponsorship business model.
+The brand Freealise is an altered version of an early name of Linux (which was Freax), referring to the sponsorship business model.